maxjanowski/maxjanowski.github.io/_posts/2025-03-15-rodfei-sholom.md

 Thanks to Jordan Goodman from our Board of Directors, for finding an old vinyl recording of a 1960 concert at Congregation Rodfei Sholom-Oir Chodosh, in Chicago.
 The recording features fourteen of Max Janowski's works, and includes stellar performances by Cantor Maurice Levy and soprano Beatrice Horwitz.
+Jordan was in the children's choir at the time.

 The original performance includes, along with Levy and Horwitz, the voices of the Adult and Children's Choirs of Congration Rodfei Sholom — Oir Chodosh.
 It